ScriptedChicken/TKinter-Manager/README.md

 ## Installation
 Clone the repo - no extra libraries needed.

+## New in version 0.3
+- Added menu functionality.
+- Added mouse and keyboard event binding.
+- Added type hinting.

 ## Usage
 To create a new TKinter Manager instance:
 ```